fantana21/SoftwareDevelopment/GitAndGitHubGuidelines.md

 > [!TIP]
 >
 > To enforce the first two points, go to Settings > General > Pull Requests.
 Check "Allow
-> merge commits" and under "Default commit message" choose "Pull request title".
-Uncheck
+> merge commits" and under "Default commit message" choose "Pull request title and
-> "Allow squash merging" and "Allow rebase merging".
+> description".
+Uncheck "Allow squash merging" and "Allow rebase merging".

 TODO: Once we have customized the issue types for our organization, require choosing one for each new issue.